-This paralegal career guide will help you find the answers to the most common questions about how to become a paralegal in Maryland.
-Here you will discover information on paralegal salary in Maryland, the job outlook within the state, and helpful resources to help you launch your career.
-Use the easy to navigate directory below to get started.
+This paralegal career guide is designed to teach you how to become a paralegal in Maryland.
+Like most states, Maryland does not regulate the profession, nor does it have any certification requirements for prospective paralegals.
+On this page, you will discover information on paralegal salaries in Maryland, the job outlook in the state, and helpful resources to help you launch your career.
+Use the easy-to-navigate directory below to get started.

 - Paralegal Certification

 There are a few ways to get started in the paralegal field in Maryland because state regulations don’t specify one path.
 Most paralegals combine education (usually an associate’s degree or certificate) with internships and on-the-job training.
 After graduation, paralegals may work in a variety of legal settings including private firms, corporations, banks, and government agencies.